Black Pearl: The Curse of the Black Pearl

-The curse could only be lifted when all eight hundred and eighty two coins were returned to the chest along with a trace of blood from each pirate who stole one.
+The curse could only be lifted when all eight hundred and eighty-two coins were returned to the chest along with a trace of blood from each pirate who stole one.
 William "Bootstrap Bill" Turner Sr., the only crew member who defended Jack Sparrow during the mutiny, sent a coin to his young son Will Turner in England, believing the crew "deserved to be cursed, and remain cursed".
 In retaliation, Barbossa (as Pintel put it), "strapped a cannon to old Bootstrap's bootstraps.
 The last we saw of old Bill Turner... he was sinking to the crushing black oblivion of Davy Jones' locker".
-Only then did Barbossa's crew learn that they also needed Bootstrap's blood to break the curse, and by throwing him overboard they had, in fact, doomed themselves to continued damnation.
+Only then did Barbossa's crew learn that they also needed Bootstrap's blood to break the curse, and by throwing him overboard, they had doomed themselves to continued damnation.

-Over the next decade, the Black Pearl menaced the Caribbean as the pirates searched tirelessly for the Aztec gold, until all but one piece was found.
-As a boy, William "Will" Turner Jr. brought the gold medallion with him on his journey to the Caribbean, although Elizabeth Swann, Governor Weatherby Swann's daughter, came into possession of it and kept it hidden for eight years.
-The Pearl later attacked Port Royal and abducted Elizabeth, believing she was Bootstrap's child and thus their only remaining source of Turner blood.
+Over the next decade, the Black Pearl menaced the Caribbean as the pirates searched tirelessly for the Aztec gold until all but one piece was found.
+As a boy, William "Will" Turner Jr. brought the gold medallion with him on his journey to the Caribbean.
+However, Elizabeth Swann, Governor Weatherby Swann's daughter, came into possession of it and kept it hidden for eight years.
+The Pearl later attacked Port Royal and abducted Elizabeth, believing she was Bootstrap's child and thus their only remaining source of Turner's blood.

 The Pearl was eventually commandeered by Sparrow with a new crew.
-While most of Barbossa's crew were battling the Royal Navy aboard HMS Dauntless, Barbossa, Monk, Jacoby and, Weatherby fight Elizabeth, Will, and a now-cursed Jack Sparrow were at Isla de Muerta.
-After Will and Jack put their blood on their respective pieces and return them to the chest of Cortés, the Aztec curse was lifted.
-With the crew no longer immortal, Jack used his single shot - which he had carried for ten years - to kill Barbossa.
-During the battle, Jack's crew are able to commandeer the Pearl, leaving Jack behind at Isla de Muerta.
+While most of Barbossa's crew were battling the Royal Navy aboard HMS Dauntless, Barbossa, Monk, and Jacoby fight Elizabeth, Will, and a now-cursed Jack Sparrow at Isla de Muerta.
+After Will and Jack put their blood on their respective pieces and returned them to the chest of Cortés, the Aztec curse was lifted.
+With the crew no longer immortal, Jack used his single shot, which he had carried for ten years, to kill Barbossa.
+During the battle, Jack's crew commandeer the Pearl, leaving Jack behind at Isla de Muerta.
 However, they later rescue him after he escapes execution in Port Royal, and he again takes command of the ship.

 Between the first and second installments

 The Black Pearl was pursued by Commodore James Norrington and the Royal Navy.
-Off of Tripoli, a large hurricane battered the Pearl (though it survived) and HMS Dauntless sank, along with most of its crew.
-Norrington survived, and later resigned from the Navy.
+Off of Tripoli, a large hurricane battered the Pearl (though it survived), and HMS Dauntless sank, along with most of its crew.
+Norrington survived and later resigned from the Navy.